Welcome to the Plymouth Pathology Department

 All three laboratories at Plymouth Hospitals NHS Trust are accredited to the International Standard ISO 15189:2012 Medical Laboratories – requirements for quality and competence;

-Microbiology (Serology and Bacteriology): UKAS accredited testing laboratory 8050.
+Microbiology (Serology and Bacteriology): UKAS accredited medical laboratory No. 8050.

-Cellular and Anatomical Pathology, (Including Histology, Cytology, Neuropathology and Mortuary): UKAS accredited testing laboratory 9881.
+Cellular and Anatomical Pathology, (Including Histology, Cytology, Neuropathology and Mortuary): UKAS accredited medical laboratory No. 9881.

-Combined Laboratory: Coagulation, Biochemistry (Automated & Special Investigations), , Immunology (Diagnostic and Histocompatibility & Immunogenetics), Transfusion Laboratory: UKAS accredited testing laboratory 9088.
+Combined Laboratory: Coagulation, Biochemistry (Automated & Special Investigations), , Immunology (Diagnostic and Histocompatibility & Immunogenetics), Transfusion Laboratory: UKAS accredited medical laboratory No. 9088.

 The Schedules of Accreditation can be found here: